-To the best of our knowledge, we have the most complete information about crypto entities that have been used in academic research up to this point.
+We make a number of contributions to the Bitcoin data infrastructure.
+First, to the best of our knowledge, we collect the most complete information about crypto entities that have been used in academic research up to this point.
 Our data cover 1,043 different entities.
-These include 393 exchanges, 86 gambling sites, 39 on-line wallets, 33 payment processors, 63 mining pools, 35 scammers, 227 ransomware attackers, 151 dark net market places and illegal services.
+These include 393 exchanges, 86 gambling sites, 39 on-line wallets,